But he said to them, “It is I. Do not be afraid.” John 6:20

 8 One of his disciples, Andrew, Simon Peter’s brother, said to him, 9 “There is a boy here who has five barley loaves and two fish, but what are these among so many?”

 10 Jesus said, “Have the people sit down.”
 Now there was much grass in that place.
 So the men sat down, in number about 5,000.
-11 Jesus took the loaves; and having given thanks, he distributed to the disciples, and the disciples to those who were sitting down; likewise also of the fish as much as they desired.
+11 Jesus took the loaves, and having given thanks, he distributed them to the disciples, and the disciples to those who were sitting down, and he did likewise with the fish, as much as they desired.

 Jesus Walks on Water

 16 When evening came, his disciples went down to the sea.
-17 They entered into the boat, and were going over the sea to Capernaum.
+17 They entered into the boat and were going over the sea to Capernaum.
 It was now dark, and Jesus had not come to them.
 18 The sea was tossed by a great wind blowing.
-19 When therefore they had rowed about three or four miles, they saw Jesus walking on the sea, and drawing near to the boat; and they were afraid.
-20 But he said to them, “It is I. Don’t be afraid.”
-21 They were willing therefore to receive him into the boat.
+19 When they had rowed about three or four miles, they saw Jesus walking on the sea and drawing near to the boat, and they were afraid.
+20 But he said to them, “It is I. Do not be afraid.”
+21 Therefore they were willing to receive him into the boat.
 Immediately the boat was at the land where they were going.

 13 They soon forgot his works.